 * * * * *

 Pulling a small cloth bag from her car, Sara motioned for Torrent to step back.
 She chose not to sit on the bench next to the girl, as he had warned her that she was apprehensive of others invading her personal space.
 That was typical for victims of physical abuse.
-Instead, she knelt down on the sidewalk, pulling a stuffed teddy bear and candy bar from the pouch.
+Instead, she knelt down on the sidewalk and pulled a stuffed teddy bear and candy bar from the pouch.

 "Hi there," she said softly.
 She held out the plushie and motioned it to the girl.
 Distrust flashed through the child's eyes and she once again looked upward.
 The night sky above seemed to drown out all her fear as she stared off into the endless night.